 Structs

-Structs in Cyrus are user-defined composite types that allow grouping related data together.
+Structs in Cyrus are user-defined composite types that group related data together.
 They are similar to struct in C/C++ but follow Cyrus' type system rules.

 Defining a Struct